nicolaprezza/ebwt2snp/README.md

 - **sam2vcf** converts the ".sam" file produced by aligning the above ".fastq" into a ".vcf" file containing the variations.
 - **compareVCF** compares the above ".vcf" file against a ground truth ".vcf" file, and computes sensitivity/specificity of the eBWTclust procedure.

-Note: *eBWTclust* and *clust2snp* require the Enhanced Generalized Suffix Array (EGSA) of the sets of reads (https://github.com/felipelouza/egsa) to be built beforehand.
+Note: *eBWTclust* and *clust2snp* require the Enhanced Generalized Suffix Array (EGSA) of the sets of reads (https://github.com/felipelouza/egsa or https://github.com/giovannarosone/BCR_LCP_GSA) to be built beforehand.

 The suite finds its main use in applications where no reference genome is known (alignment-free, reference-free variation discovery).
 For this, use the following pipeline: